On a budget? Make your money go further with these 101 ideas for things to do in London that cost between 1p and £10.

 Time to travel

-from the Coca-Cola London Eye to Greenwich (£6.50).
+- Take a Thames Clippers boat from the London Eye to Greenwich.

-90. Enjoy a cheap sightseeing tour of London by taking the 74 bus from Putney to Baker Street, via South Kensington, Harrods, Hyde Park and Selfridges (£1.50 with a contactless payment or Oyster card).
+- Enjoy a cheap sightseeing tour of London by taking the 74 bus from Putney to Baker Street, via South Kensington, Harrods, Hyde Park and Selfridges (£1.50 with a contactless payment or Oyster card).

-93. Glide above the Thames in the Emirates Air Line cable car
+- Glide above the Thames in the Emirates Air Line cable car (£3.50).